hacks/mentors/README.md

 Some things to note:
 * Remember that strings need to be strings. stringy strings, everyone.
 * You have to have a name, description, and lang and interest arrays.
+(See Outline section below for more info.)
+* If you don't have, or don't want to share, your github, website URL, or twitter handle, just don't include the key-value pair.
+Don't shove empty strings, because then we'll have dead links.

 ### Outline of the Object